 The fsck program can also be run manually to check diskettes that have INTERACTIVE UNIX System file systems on them; or if you suspect something is wrong with your file system, you may want to check it.
 This should only be attempted by expert users.
-For more information about fsck, refer to fsck(1M) and to section 5 of the "INTERACTIVE UNIX Operating System Maintenance Procedures."
+For more information about fsck, refer to fsck(1M) and to the INTERACTIVE UNIX System Maintenance Guide.

-11.5.1 File System Corruption and Increasing Reliability
+File System Corruption and Increasing Reliability